Are there any tips & tricks?

 Replace countername and counterclass with your individual data.

-A complete reference for WQL is here: WQL (SQL for WMI) on MSDN
+A complete reference for WQL can be found on MSDN: WQL (SQL for WMI)

-Note: For correct monitoring, PRTG needs a single number value or string (depending on the sensor type you use) in a single row.
-If your query returns more than one result, you need to narrow down the result set using a WHERE clause in this syntax:
+Note: For monitoring correctly, PRTG needs a single number value or string (depending on the sensor type you use) in a single row.
+If your query returns more than one result, you need to narrow down the result set using a WHERE clause with this syntax:

 SELECT countername FROM counterclass WHERE anothercounter = value